 - 1. Building skills performed out of level will be issued a 1.0 deduction. - 2.
-Tumbling skills performed out of level and violation of any other General Safety Guidelines will be issued a.5 deduction.
+Tumbling skills performed out of level and violation of any other General Safety Guidelines OR any skill which appears to be performed as a performance error will be issued a.5 deduction.